adriensaremi/Springboard/README.md

 There capstone assignments are done under the supervision of Lucas Allen, my mentor at Springboard.
 They are data science projects done from start to finish and they include:
 - collecting datasets,
-- cleaning,organizing, and visualizing the data,
+- cleaning, organizing, and visualizing the data,
 - perform statistical analysis,
 - and building predictive models.
 I recommend to open each corresponding sub-directory to know more about the objective and the methodology used for each project.